-Martial Arts & Philosophy: An interview with Professor Graham Priest (PART TWO)Posted on: 25 November 2010 by Alexander Hay
+Martial Arts & Philosophy: An interview with Professor Graham Priest (PART TWO)Posted by Alexander Hay

 Last week we talked with Professor Graham Priest, the 62-year-old philosopher and Karate black belt about the juxtaposition of the two loves of his life.
 Here we delve a little deeper and discuss his new book, 'Martial Arts & Philosophy - Beating & Nothingness'